Everything you always wanted to know about Madeira...

 Typical pergola extension

-So the Madeira is and remains a very special product that we absolutely want to recommend to you so that you fall in love as much as we do!
+To this day, Madeira remains a very special product that we would like to recommend to you so that you can fall in love with it just as much as we did!

 And who do you think we have to thank for Madeira wine?
-Supposedly by chance and the English: British sailors in the 17th century would have tasted one of the last barrels of wine at the end of a long crossing and found that the wine tasted much better than when they cast it off.
-He had gotten sweeter and had more turns.
-They attributed both to the heat the barrels had been exposed to on the long journey from England to the East Indies.
-Since then, it has become more and more common to cask the wine at elevated temperatures for a longer period of time before bottling.
-Is that true?
-You don't know that exactly.
-But the story is still beautiful...
+Supposedly, it's chance and the English: For example, British sailors in the 17th century, at the end of a long voyage, tasted one of the last casks of wine and discovered that the wine tasted much better than when they set sail.
+It had become sweeter and had a higher alcohol content.
+They attributed both to the heat the casks had been exposed to on the long journey from England to the East Indies.
+Since then, it has become increasingly common to store the wine in casks at elevated temperatures for extended periods before bottling it.
+Is this true?
+We don't know for sure.
+But the story is a nice one nonetheless...

-We had a small selection of Madeira in our range a while ago and have already been able to infect some customers with our enthusiasm.
-In the meantime, we have refined the selection and now have a 3-year-old, four 5-year-old and four 10-year-old Madeiras , all of which are characterized by their distinctive taste.
-Have fun browsing and tasting!
+We had a small selection of Madeiras in our range for a while now, and our enthusiasm has already captivated several customers.
+We've since refined the selection and now carry one 3-year-old, four 5-year-old, and four 10-year-old Madeiras , all distinguished by their distinctive flavors.
+Enjoy browsing and tasting!

-In-store cheese and wine pairing with Port and Madeira
+Cheese and wine pairing in the shop with port and Madeira

-Last year we tasted 5 year old raw milk Gouda with white port, a tawny port and a semi-sweet madeira.
-All three harmonized wonderfully!
+Last year, we tasted 5-year-old raw milk Gouda with white port, a tawny port, and a semi-dry Madeira.
+All three paired wonderfully!